Sun Dried Lentils are a great way to add extra protein to Vegetarian meals. Mangodi, aka wadi, comes in different forms and are very versatile.

 - 1/4 teaspoon ground turmeric

-- salt, to taste
+- salt to taste

-Heat 1 tablespoon of the oil.
+- Heat 1 tablespoon of the oil.
 Add wadi and stir fry for 2 minutes.
 Add 2 cups water and bring to a boil.
 Boil for 5 minutes.

-Drain and set the mangodi aside.
+- Drain and chop the mangodi into smaller pieces.

-Bring a pot of water to a boil.
+- Bring a pot of water to a boil.
 Add spinach and boil for 1/2 minute, until the leaves wilt.
 Drain and transfer to food processor.

-In a food processor, puree the spinach with the tomato.
+- In a food processor, puree the spinach with the tomato.
 Add 1 cup water and puree until smooth.

-In a large skillet or wok, heat remaining oil.
+- In a large skillet or wok, heat remaining oil.
 Add cumin seed until they splutter and start to turn golden.
 Add ginger garlic paste and onion.
 Cook for a few minutes, until lightly browned.

-Add spinach puree, garam masala, chile powder, turmeric and salt.
+- Add spinach puree, garam masala, chile powder, turmeric and salt.
 Boil on high for 5 minutes

-Add boiled mangodi/wadi and cook for 1 more minute.
+- Add boiled mangodi/wadi and cook for 1 more minute.

-Serve with roti or paratha.
+- Serve with roti or paratha.